IbrahimDaurenov/market-factor-stat-arb/docs/signals.md

 \phi=1
 ```

-Therefore finding $\phi$ close to one for the cumulative residual level is not strong evidence against or for short-term residual mean reversion.
+Therefore a value of $\phi$ close to one for the cumulative residual level is not strong evidence for short-term mean reversion.

-Adding the AR(1) filter also reduced backtest performance.
+The AR(1) filter also reduced backtest performance.

-For this reason, the final specification uses
+The final specification therefore uses

 ```python
 use_ar1_filter = False